bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ### Managing transactional emails

 To fully localize a store into a language other than English, disable the sending of BigCommerce native emails.
-To disable native emails, go to **Storefront** › [**Email Templates**](http://login.bigcommerce.com/deep-links//manage/storefront-manager/email-templates).
+To disable native emails, go to **Storefront** › [**Email Templates**](http://login.bigcommerce.com/deep-links/manage/storefront-manager/email-templates).
 Uncheck each email type that you prefer to customize.

-If you would like to localize transactional emails, see our Partner Apps, such as [CM Commerce](https://www.bigcommerce.com/apps/cm-commerce/), for more details.
+You can localize transactional emails by using compatible third-party apps such as [CM Commerce](https://www.bigcommerce.com/apps/cm-commerce/).

 ### Managing gift certificates